 Storing and reheating

 To store: Store in the refrigerator for a few weeks in an air-tight container.
+My favorite method is using a Ball canning jar.

-To reheat: If you'd like to reheat the sauce later, warm in a saucepan over medium heat.
+To reheat: If you'd like to reheat the sauce later, warm it in a saucepan over medium heat.

 Making ahead of time